OpenDataManchester/OSTFD/docs/relationship-lists/organisations.md

 # Organisations

-The organisations relationship list identifies the organisations that are involved within the packaging value chain.
+The organisations relationship list identifies the organisations that are involved within the fashion and textiles value chain.
 This is used in the following schemas:

 * [Base Materials](../schema/base-materials.md)
 * [Materials](../schema/materials.md)